TERMS AND CONDITIONS

 2. Definitions used in our terms:

-Auction: the auction event run by Hampson Auctions at which the Lot shall be offered for sale.
+Auction: the Auction event run by Hampsons at which the Lot shall be offered for sale;

-Catalogue Fee: the non-returnable fee payable by the Seller to Hampson Auctions upon submission of the Entry Form, as stated in Clause 11 for photographs, description of the vehicle etc
+Catalogue Fee: the non-returnable fee payable by the Seller to Hampsons upon submission of the Entry Form, as stated in Clause 11 for photographs, description of the vehicle etc;

-Charges: means all the sums owed to Hampson Auctions for the Auction Services including but not limited to the Seller’s Commission and the Catalogue Fee as further described in Clause 11 together with any Expenses
+Charges: means all the sums owed to Hampsons for the Auction Services including but not limited to the Seller’s Commission and the Catalogue Fee as further described in Clause 11 together with any Expenses;

-Contract: the contract between Hampson Auctions and either the Seller or the Bidder/Buyer for the supply of Services in accordance with these terms.
+Contract: the contract between Hampsons and the Seller for the supply of the Services in accordance with these terms;

-Expenses: expenses incurred by Hampson Auctions but payable by the Seller which includes, but is not limited to, insurance, storage, illustrations, cleaning costs, photography costs, catalogue costs, special advertising, packing and freight of the Lot and any VAT or other tax.
+Expenses: expenses incurred by Hampsons but payable by the Seller which includes, but is not limited to, insurance, storage, illustrations, cleaning costs, photography costs, catalogue costs, special advertising, packing and freight of the Lot and any VAT or other tax;

-Premises: will be at such premises as set by Hampson Auctions and communicated to the parties to this agreement from time to time.
+Premises: will be at such premises as set by Hampsons and communicated to the parties to this agreement from time to time;

-Reserve: the lowest sale price set in pounds sterling by the Seller with the agreement of Hampson Auctions in relation to the Lot.
+Reserve: the lowest sale price set in pounds sterling by the Seller with the agreement of Hampsons in relation to the Lot;

-Services: the auction services supplied by Hampson Auctions in respect of the Seller to act as agent in auctioning the relevant Lot in accordance with the Welcome Pack or as otherwise agreed by the parties in writing from time to time.
+Services: the auction services supplied by Hampsons in respect of the Seller to act as agent in auctioning the relevant Lot in accordance with the Welcome Pack or as otherwise agreed by the parties in writing from time to time;

-Withdrawal Fee: 12.5% of the highest such value as Hampson Auctions, acting reasonably, shall attribute to the Lot in pounds sterling, or if more than one value is given, the higher value of those values.
+Withdrawal Fee: 12.5% of the highest such value as Hampsons, acting reasonably, shall attribute to the Lot in pounds sterling, or if more than one value is given, the higher value of those values.

 3. Interpretation:

-In this Agreement any words that follow ‘include’, ‘includes’, ‘including’, ‘in particular’ or any similar words and expressions shall be construed as illustrative only and shall not limit the sense of any word, phrase, term, definition or description preceding those words; and a reference to ‘writing’ or ‘written’ includes any method of reproducing words in a legible and non-transitory form.
+In this Agreement any words that follow ‘include’, ‘includes’, ‘including’, or any similar words and expressions shall be construed as illustrative only and shall not limit the sense of any word, phrase, term, definition or description preceding those words; and a reference to ‘writing’ or ‘written’ includes email to the address above but not any other form of electronic communication.

-4.1 The Entry Form (together with the Catalogue Fee) constitutes an offer by you to engage us to provide the Services in accordance with these terms.
-The Entry Form shall only be deemed to be accepted when Hampson Auctions issues written acceptance of the Entry Form, at which point, and on which date the Contract shall come into existence.
-Hampson Auctions reserves the right to reject any Entry Form which is not complete or is not accompanied by the Catalogue Fee.
+4.1.
+The Entry Form (together with the Catalogue Fee) constitutes an offer by you to engage us to provide the Services in accordance with these terms.
+The Entry Form shall only be deemed to be accepted when Hampsons issues written acceptance of the Entry Form (or in its absence on clear and unambiguous acceptance of the Lot into the auction), at which point, and on which date the Contract shall come into existence.
+Hampsons reserves the right to reject any Entry Form which is not complete or is not accompanied by the Catalogue Fee.

-4.4 Any bid which fails to reach the Reserve may be submitted by Hampson Auctions, at its sole discretion, to the Seller.
+4.5.
+Any bid which fails to reach the Reserve may be submitted by Hampsons, at its sole discretion, to the Seller.
 Should the Seller accept, the Lot will be deemed to have been sold to the Buyer at the bid price at the fall of the hammer.

 5. Advertising Materials

-The Seller shall supply details of the Lot for use as are required to advertise the Lot in an accurate and honest manner and where Hampson Auctions deems the details provided by the Seller to be insufficient or incomplete, Hampson Auctions may, but will be under no obligation to, take and publish additional details in relation to the Lot.
+5.1 The Seller shall supply details of the Lot for use as are required to advertise the Lot in an accurate and honest manner and where Hampsons deems the details provided by the Seller to be insufficient or incomplete, Hampsons may, but will be under no obligation to, publish additional details in relation to the Lot which will be notified to the Seller before the auction and if no objection is made within 12 hours shall be deemed to be part of the advertising details provided by the Seller.

 6. Seller’s obligations